MarsBarnes/commerceApp_frontEnd/README.md

     - Start the frontend server: npm start

 ## Future Enhancements
-In future iterations of this project, we plan to implement a secure payment processing system to complete the shopping experience.
+In future iterations of this project, I plan to implement a secure payment processing system to complete the shopping experience.
 Stay tuned for updates!
 Feel free to explore Sticker Shop and happy pretend shopping!